EclipsehackerAsia/sms-phishing-report/README.md

-# Script to Generate Report of Phishing IP Addresses from Cymon API
+# Generate a Report of Phishing IP Addresses from Cymon API

 Install dependencies: